Thfona/scrum-poker-fire/README.md

 # ScrumPokerFire

 Scrum poker for your plannings.
+Powered by Firebase.

 ## Scripts